Skip to main content

 The town centre as a focus for active travel activity needs to be driven by connecting the town to facilities and services as well as the surrounding area.

-In particular, the town centre needs to act as a key spoke for the towns active travel routes, connecting people with facilities and locations such as Colzium House and Estate, Dumbereck Nature Reserve, Antonine Wall, the Forth and Clyde Canal.
+In particular, the town centre needs to act as a key spoke for the towns active travel routes, connecting people with facilities and locations such as Colzium House and Estate, Dumbreck Nature Reserve, Antonine Wall, the Forth and Clyde Canal.

 Project Proposal Timescales*